ShivanshRakesh/dot-connect/README.md

 # Dot Connect

-Dot Connect is a multiplayer game written in JavaScript (HTML and CSS for layout).
+Dot Connect is a multiplayer game by me written in JavaScript (HTML and CSS for layout).
 One is required to connect a set-minimum number of dots in a straight line to win.

 Number of players allowed: 2-4